Depreciation journal entries: Definition, benefits, and examples

 To understand how depreciation journal entries work, consider the following steps:

-- Determining Useful Life: The useful life of an asset is determined by assessing its expected lifespan, taking into consideration factors like usage, wear and tear, and technological advancements.
+- Determine useful life: The useful life of an asset is determined by assessing its expected lifespan, taking into consideration factors like usage, wear and tear, and technological advancements.

-- Choosing A Depreciation Method: The selection of a depreciation method, such as straight-line, declining balance, or units of production, depends on the nature of the asset and the pattern of its economic benefits.
+- Choose a depreciation method: The selection of a depreciation method, such as straight-line, declining balance, or units of production, depends on the nature of the asset and the pattern of its economic benefits.

-- Calculating Depreciation: Depreciation is calculated based on the asset's initial cost, its salvage value, and its estimated useful life, in line with the chosen depreciation method.
+- Calculate depreciation: Depreciation is calculated based on the asset's initial cost, its salvage value, and its estimated useful life, in line with the chosen depreciation method.

 Depreciation journal entries offer several benefits to accountants and businesses: